ethanvuong/Food-insecurity/Group Assignments/Midterm/readme.md

 Using the US Census data, we were able to create a bar chart for New Mexico and Wyoming, the states with the most and least enrollment in SNAP, comparing the population level of each race/ethnicity in the state.
 This allows us to understand how race impacts SNAP enrollment.

 ### Insights we expect to gain
-From this data analysis project, some insights we expect to gain are the effects of the food insecurity and SNAP benefits have on those who live in low income households.
-It will also provide insight as to which states have successful advocacy and implementation policies that help to mitigate the widespread struggle of food insecurity.
-Looking at the states with higher usage of SNAP, we will be able to determine what demographic categories demonstrate the most need and how states distribute accessibility.
-The maps will help to visually see which parts of the country use SNAP the most.
+From this data analysis project, we expect to gain insight on how SNAP on a national level.
+Because we've only worked with the LA county on helping students enroll in CalFresh, we wanted to see if the impact of SNAP was the same across the US.
+By discovering the varying levels of SNAP usage across states and looking at the correlation of SNAP and other factors, we can see who benefits and how they benefit from SNAP.
+Therefore, we will also be able to see the importance of SNAP to certain communities.